front-commerce/developers.front-commerce.com/source/docs/advanced/theme/wysiwyg-platform.md

 title: WYSIWYG customization
 ---

 In this guide you will learn the different kind of WYSIWYG that is available on Front-Commerce and how to customize them.
-If you want to learn how the core WYSIWYG component work instead, please refer to [Display WYSIWYG content](./wysiwyg.html).
+If you want to learn how the core WYSIWYG component works instead, please refer to [Display WYSIWYG content](./wysiwyg.html).

 Each platform has a specific type of WYSIWYG.
 This allows to render your content differently depending of its origin.
 For instance a content from WordPress might have some specific media shortcodes while Magento will have some widgets to display a category name.
 In the following section you will learn about the one implemented in Front-Commerce: